 Summary

-Erhard Hohenester is a structural biologist investigating the biosynthesis, assembly and function of extracellular matrix.
-He is best known for his work on laminins – huge glycoproteins that are an essential component of basement membranes.
-His current research focuses on the enzymes involved in glycosaminoglycan biosynthesis.
+Erhard Hohenester is a structural biologist investigating the assembly, structure, and function of extracellular matrix.
+He is known for his work on laminins – huge proteins that are a key component of all basement membranes.
+His latest research focused on the enzymes in glycosaminoglycan biosynthesis.
 Erhard trained as a chemist in his native Austria and received his PhD in Biophysics from the University of Basel (Switzerland) in 1995.
 He joined Imperial College London in 1998 with a Wellcome Trust Senior Research Fellowship, which he held for 15 years.
 He currently is Director of Research in the Department of Life Sciences.

 Selected Publications